German Shepherd 101

 Conclusion

-It’s very important before you begin to train your dog to stop barking at strangers, you understand why he’s barking at strangers.
+Before you begin to train your dog to stop barking at strangers, it is very important that you understand why he’s barking at strangers.
 Once we know the reasons, we can follow these specific steps to help him to stop.

 author avatar